 The Second Language Education Program is an innovative, vibrant and growing unit at the University of Maryland.
-Housed in the Department of Teaching and Learning, Policy and Leadership (TLPL) in the College of Education, this program offers degrees and teacher certification in both Teaching English to Speakers of Other Languages (TESOL) and World Language Education (WLEd.).
+Housed in the Department of Teaching and Learning, Policy and Leadership (TLPL) in the College of Education, this program offers degrees and teacher certification in both Teaching English to Speakers of Other Languages (TESOL-MASTERS ONLY) and World Language Education (WLEd.).
 The Second Language Education Program powerfully combines theory, research, and practice throughout its coursework and teaching internships.

 A unique feature of the program is the variety of ways in which Second Language Education components are combined in preparing students to adapt methods, materials, and curricula to a variety of culturally and linguistically diverse settings in the United States and abroad.
 The program's options are fully accredited by the Council for the Accreditation of Educator Program (CAEP) and the Maryland State Department of Education (MSDE).